juanpc2018/GW-Instek-GDS-3K/README.md

 Audio Authority [9A60](https://www.cs1.net/products/audio_authority/9A60A.htm) "Analog VGA 5-wire RGBHV to Component 3-RCA" similar to Kramer VP-22. </br>

 VGA to Component Video Input do Not accept 800x600 "Standard VGA Signal", </br>
-PCIe video card with VGA or [DVI-A](https://en.wikipedia.org/wiki/Digital_Visual_Interface#Connector), </br>
+PCIe video card with VGA or [DVI-A](https://en.wikipedia.org/wiki/Digital_Visual_Interface#Connector) output, </br>
-video driver needs to be forced/tweaked to output compatible NTSC / PAL signals </br>
+driver needs to be forced/tweaked to output compatible NTSC / PAL signals </br>
 used for "Viewing PC on a TV" </br>
-PC/Linux Game Emulators to CRT TVs with YPbPr input "Retro Gaming" </br>
+PC/Linux Game Emulators to TVs with YPbPr input "Retro Gaming" </br>

 The Good, the Bad & the Ugly: </br>
 Kramer VP-728 does Not have enough DSP to do Digital PIP </br>